raspberrypilearning/visualising-sorting-with-python/lesson-6/lesson.md

-# Visualising Sorting with Python - Quick Sort
+# Visualising Sorting With Python 6 - Quicksort

-Depending on the exam board you are following, you might want to change this lesson to use an alternative recursive sorting algorithm.
+Depending on the exam board you are using, you might want to change this lesson to use an alternative recursive sorting algorithm.

 ## Learning objectives